lzim/mtl/blue/session02/s02_facilitator/mtl_session02_say.md

 - We'll be opening the _Modeling to Learn_ data user interface (UI) in Power BI here today.
 - We'll show you how data you pull from here will be saved back to this secure site, so that you can protect patient PHI just as you do in all your work.
 - On the landing page, you will select the "Data UI (Viz)" Panel and then the "Clinic Selections" panel.

+## To make selections & view data for your Team, go through Steps #2-4.
+We will show you the steps but your Team's Clinics have been bookmarked for today's session.

+### 2. Selecting & Viewing your Team Data.
 - To navigate to our bookmarks, click on the bookmark icon in the upper right hand in the top of the grey header.
 - Click "Show more bookmarks" and under "Report bookmarks", select the bookmark with your team's name.

-## To create a personal data UI bookmark, go through Steps #2-4.
-We will show you the steps but you already have a prepped data UI bookmark for today's session.

-### 2. Selecting & Viewing your Team Data.
 - Select your clinics using the columns to make up your localized team-level data.
 - You can search and filter for Clinics by Provider after making selections in Division Name, Physical Location, Primary Stopcode, Secondary Stopcode, and/or Is Inactive columns.
    - *Note:* Leaving the "Is Inactive" column blank will pull all de-activated clinics used in the last two years (denoted by a "ZZ" prefix).
 If you do not want inactive clinics to be pulled, under the "Is Inactive" column, check "No" and click the yellow "Apply" button.